Bipinchaudhary-25/Bipinchaudhary-25/README.md

 ### What I currently Do

-- 🔭 I’m currently working at @Perigon
+- 🔭 I’m currently pursuning A level.
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with Outstanding Video ideas.
 - 📫 How to reach me: bipinchaudhary7037@gmail.com.
-- 😄 Pronouns: CoderOne, Ipenywis, islempenywis.
+- 😄 Pronouns: _bipin_chaudhary_6 , Bipin_Chaudhary , Bipin06.
 - ⚡ Fun fact: I play games and go to the GYM very often.

 #### Top Technologies